Rim Repair Aftercare

 How to Care for Freshly Reconditioned Rims

 - Do not wash newly conditioned wheels for at least 24 hours.
-A light rain or splash is no problem, but if it’s really coming down, it might be best to use an alternative mode of transportation for that first day after a repair.
+Light rain or splash is no problem, but if it’s really coming down, it might be best to use an alternative mode of transportation for that first day after a repair.

 - Let wheels cool before washing with soap.
 If your wheels are hot, just spray them down with cold water until their temperature has dropped.
 This will help prevent scratching the clear coat while washing.